Nonprofit and Exempt Organizations

 Nonprofit and tax-exempt organizations have long been the backbone of civic engagement and social change in the United States.
 In 1831, during his historic visit to the United States, Alexis de Tocqueville observed:

 Americans of all ages, conditions, and dispositions constantly unite together.
 Not only do they have commercial and industrial associations to which all belong but also a thousand other kinds, religious, moral, serious, futile…Americans group together to hold fetes, found seminaries, build inns, construct churches, distribute books… I have frequently admired the endless skill with which the inhabitants of the United States manage to set a common aim to the efforts of a great number of men and to persuade them to pursue it voluntarily.

 One recent estimate showed over 1.5 million such registered organizations.
-And this number does not include a multitude of religious organizations (temples, churches, synagogues, mosques, etc.) that are treated as tax exempt but do not have to be individually registered with the Internal Revenue Service.
-The sector is also financially large with a 2017 survey (the last year statistics are available) showing total assets of 501(c)(3) groups (only a portion of all tax exempt organizations) at 4.3 trillion dollars.
+And this number does not include many religious organizations (temples, churches, synagogues, mosques, etc.) that are tax-exempt but do not have to be individually registered with the Internal Revenue Service.
+The sector is also financially large, with a 2017 survey (the last year statistics are available) showing total assets of 501(c)(3) groups (only a portion of all tax-exempt organizations) at 4.3 trillion dollars.

-An organization applies for tax exempt status using an IRS 1023 form that varies in complexity depending on, primarily, the amount of income the organization anticipates over the first few years of its existence.
-Typically, a tax exempt organization then files an IRS 990 tax return on a yearly basis that also varies in complexity depending on an organization’s yearly revenue.
+An organization applies for tax-exempt status using an IRS 1023 or 1024 form that varies in complexity depending on the amount of income the organization anticipates over the first few years of its existence.
+Typically, a tax-exempt organization (but not most religious institutions) then files an IRS 990 tax return yearly, which also varies in complexity depending on an organization’s yearly revenue.

-A tax-exempt or nonprofit corporation, like any other effective organization, must be built on a firm foundation with clear and trustworthy governance structures.
+Like any other effective organization, a tax-exempt or nonprofit corporation must be built on a firm foundation with clear and trustworthy governance structures.
 To that end, we provide the following services: